tracyscott/OSCPlay/README.md

 # OSCPlay
 OSC Proxy Record Play utility.
+Tired of installing Ableton Live trials on installation computers?
+Record OSC automation with a proxy server and play it back.

 # Pre-requisites